rgonzi/rgonzi/README.md

 ## 📌 Projects

 🔹 Developed an application for calculating volumes inside chemical reactors based on liquid height measurements, with Firebase integration for Authentication and Crashlytics.
 (Private due to company data restrictions).*
+🔹 Application that fetches and display users and their posts from JSONPlaceholder API with Retrofit.
+🔹 Developed a basic app that uses CameraX for capturing photos and videos and ExoPlayer for playing the captured videos.
+🔹 A basic text editor in Java.
 🔹 Always working on new Android projects—stay tuned! 🚀